- Associate Professor of Law

 Dmitry Karshtedt's legal scholarship has appeared in the Vanderbilt Law Review, Washington University Law Review, and Boston College Law Review and was cited in three of the leading patent law casebooks.
 Professor Karshtedt's academic work has won several awards, including the scholarship grant for judicial clerks sponsored by the University of Houston Law Center Institute for Intellectual Property and Information Law, the Samsung-Stanford Patent Prize, and the Intellectual Property Writing Competition at Stanford Law School.

 Before going into law, Professor Karshtedt completed a Ph.D. in chemistry from U.C.
 Berkeley and worked as a staff scientist for a semiconductor materials startup.
+He is a co-author on five scientific publications and a co-inventor on ten U.S. patents.
 Professor Karshtedt received his law degree from Stanford Law School, where he served as the Senior Symposium Editor for the Stanford Law Review.
 Professor Karshtedt practiced in the Patent Counseling and Innovation Group at Wilson Sonsini Goodrich & Rosati and clerked for the Honorable Kimberly A. Moore on the U.S. Court of Appeals for the Federal Circuit.
 Immediately prior to starting his position at GW, Professor Karshtedt was a Fellow at the Center for Law and the Biosciences at Stanford Law School.

 AB, Harvard University; Ph.D., U.C.
 Berkeley; JD, Stanford University

 Dmitry Karshtedt writes in Patently-O about the Supreme Court case, Oil States v.
 Greene's Energy.

 "Allergan Has Made an Unorthodox Agreement with an American Indian Tribe to Fend Off Competition for Its Key Product"